 Medicare Part D Prescription Drug Reminders and Warnings

-For most GIC Medicare enrollees, the drug coverage you currently have through your GIC health plan is a better value than the federal Medicare Part D drug plans being offered.
-Therefore, most individuals should not enroll in a federal Medicare drug plan.
+For most GIC Medicare enrollees, the drug coverage you currently have through your GIC health plan is a better value than a basic Medicare Part D drug plans being offered.
+Therefore, most individuals should not enroll in an individual federal Medicare drug plan.

 - A “Notice of Creditable Coverage” is in your plan handbook.
 It provides proof that you have comparable or better coverage than Medicare Part D. If you should later enroll in a Medicare drug plan because of changed circumstances, you must show the Notice of Creditable Coverage to the Social Security Administration to avoid paying a penalty.
 Keep this notice with your important papers.

-- If you are a member of one of our Medicare Advantage plans (Fallon Senior Plan and Tufts Health Plan Medicare Preferred), your plan automatically includes Medicare Part D coverage.
+If you are a member of one of our Medicare Advantage plans (Fallon Senior Plan and Tufts Health Plan Medicare Preferred), or the UniCare State Indemnity Plan/Medicare Extension (OME) effective January 1, 2016, your plan automatically includes or will include Medicare Part D coverage.
 If you enroll in another Medicare Part D drug plan, the Centers for Medicare & Medicaid Services will automatically dis-enroll you from your GIC Medicare Advantage health plan, which means you will no longer have a Medicare plan through the GIC.

 This information provided by the Group Insurance Commission .